-4.86.
-The Transport Regulations [1] require that, in addition to the radioactive and fissile properties, any other dangerous properties of the contents of the package, such as chemical toxicity and corrosiveness, are addressed through compliance with the relevant transport regulations for dangerous goods (see para.
-507 of SSR-6 (Rev.1) [1]).
+4.82.
+In addition to the radioactive and fissile properties, any other dangerous properties of the contents of the package, such as chemical toxicity and corrosiveness, are required to be addressed through compliance with the relevant transport regulations for dangerous goods: see para.
+507 of the Transport Regulations.
 This may involve liaison and cooperation between the competent authority and other governmental bodies that have a responsibility in such matters.